Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow demonstrates a SEDA (Staged Event-Driven Architecture) model with a single queue.
-It receives messages, processes them in multiple steps, and discards messages that exceed the maximum retry attempts or have an unknown step.
+The iFlow implements a SEDA (Staged Event-Driven Architecture) pattern using JMS queues.
+It receives messages, processes them in a sequence of steps (Step 1, Step 2, Step 3), and handles potential exceptions at each step.
+It includes retry logic and discards messages exceeding the maximum retry count or having an unknown 'Step' property.

 - **Involved systems with Adapters Type and Endpoint Type**
-    - SQUEUE: JMS - EndpointSender
+    - SQUEUE (Sender): JMS, EndpointSender
-    - Postman: HTTPS - EndpointSender
+    - Postman (Sender): HTTPS, EndpointSender
-    - RQUEUE: JMS - EndpointRecevier
+    - RQUEUE (Receiver): JMS, EndpointRecevier

 - **Key steps**
-    1. The iFlow starts upon receiving a message from the SEDA_MAIN_QUEUE via the JMS adapter or via HTTPS adapter and URL path '/seda/start/jms'.
+    1. Receive a message via JMS (from SQUEUE) or HTTPS (from Postman).
-    2. The message is processed by the "Dummy Start" process which enrich the message to start the route.
-    3. The iFlow determines the next step based on the `Step` property.
+    2. Determine the next processing step based on the 'Step' property.
-    4. It calls the corresponding sub-process ("Step 1", "Step 2", or "Step 3").
-    5. Each step updates the message and forwards it.
+    3. Execute the corresponding step (Step 1, Step 2, or Step 3) by calling a local integration process.
+    4. After each step, update the message processing log and send the message to the next step using JMS.
+    5. If an exception occurs during any step, log the exception and re-queue the message.
-    6. If the step is unknown, the message is discarded with "DiscardedUnknownStep" status.
+    6. If the message exceeds the maximum retry count, discard the message and log the discarded message.
-    7. If the maximum retry count is exceeded, the message is discarded with "DiscardedMaxRetries" status.
+    7. If the Step property is unknown, discard the message and log the event.
-    8. Exception subprocesses are used in each step to set custom statuses and log async exceptions using Groovy scripts.

 - **Message transformation**
-    - The "Dummy Start" process sets headers such as `SAP_Sender`, `SAP_Receiver`, and `SAP_MessageType`.
-It also sets the property `Step` to "Step1".
-    - "Step 1", "Step 2", and "Step 3" processes update the `Step` property to determine the next step.
-The processes "Prepare Step 2" and "Prepare Step 3" enriches the content by adding `<Envelope><MessageB64>...</MessageB64></Envelope>`.
-    - Custom statuses are added to the message processing log throughout the flow.
+    - The iFlow uses Content Modifier to set headers (SAP_Sender, SAP_Receiver, SAP_MessageType) and properties (Step) at various stages.
+    - The Step 1, 2, and 3 processes use Enrichers to prepare the message for subsequent steps.

 - **Externalized parameters list, configured values and their descriptions**
     - `MaxRetries`: 10 - Maximum number of retries before discarding a message.
-    - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ - Name of the main queue used for message processing.
+    - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ - The name of the main JMS queue used for message exchange.
-    - `Expiration Period`: 7 - Expiration period for messages.
+    - `Expiration Period`: 7 - Expiration period for JMS messages.
-    - `Maximum Retry Interval`: 1440 - Maximum retry interval.
+    - `Maximum Retry Interval`: 1440 - Maximum retry interval for JMS messages.
-    - `Retention Threshold 4 Alerting`: 1 - Retention threshold for alerting.
+    - `Retention Threshold 4 Alerting`: 1 - Retention threshold for alerting on JMS messages.
-    - `Retry Interval`: 15 - Retry interval.
+    - `Retry Interval`: 15 - Retry interval for JMS messages.
-    - `Number of Concurrent Processes`: 1 - Number of concurrent processes.
+    - `Number of Concurrent Processes`: 1 - Number of concurrent processes allowed for the JMS adapter.

 - **DataStore / JMS Dependency**
 Yes